-France has similar provisions for these four modes, but an explicit provision that allows for an exception if loss would cause statelessness leads to a higher overall score (0.5) for France for LWITLOY.
+France has similar provisions for these four modes, but an explicit provision that allows for an exception if loss would cause statelessness for LWIT 07 and LWIT 08 leads to a higher overall score (0.50) for France for LWITLOY.

-Belgium, Bulgaria, Denmark, Ireland, Switzerland, and the United Kingdom have provisions for loss based on disloyalty and treason (LWIT08), but not for the other modes in this category.
+Belgium, Bulgaria, Ireland, Switzerland, and the United Kingdom have provisions for loss based on disloyalty and treason (LWIT08), but not for the other modes in this category.
 These countries do not provide for loss based on military (LWIT03) or public service (LWIT04) in a foreign country or serious criminal offences (LWIT08).
-Germany and the Netherlands provide for loss based on military service in a foreign country (LWIT03), but have no provisions for the other modes in this category.
-The scores for these countries for LWITLOY are accordingly in the higher range between 0.81 and 0.94.
+Germany provides for loss based on military service in a foreign country (LWIT03), but has no provision for the other modes in this category.
+The scores for these six countries for LWITLOY are accordingly in the higher range - with Bulgaria at 0.94 and the others at 0.81